charter for nightlife without discrimination

 We agree that discrimination has no place in society and therefore also in nightlife.
 Recognizing that situations can be experienced differently, we are committed to engaging in constructive dialogue with guests about all types of experiences of discrimination, more specifically:

-// Ensure clear information to guests about where to contact if they experience discrimination, as well as clear guidelines for how these inquiries will be handled.
+// To ensuring clear information to guests about where to turn if they experience discrimination, as well as clear guidelines for how these reports will be handled.

-// To appoint a permanent key person who has in-depth knowledge of the charter's areas of focus and who has the right skills to conduct a constructive dialogue with guests who experience discrimination.
+// To appointing a designated key person who has in-depth knowledge of the Charter's focus areas and and possesses the necessary skills to engage in constructive dialogue with guests who experience discrimination.

-// Having a permanent key person who has in-depth knowledge of the charter and who can continuously ensure that the charter and its content are known to both employees and relevant external suppliers.
+// To having a permanent key person who has in-depth knowledge of the Charter and who can continuously ensure that the Charter and its content are known to both employees and relevant external suppliers.

 // To clearly communicate how the venue handles situations where guests experience discrimination.
-The guidelines must describe to both guests and staff how to contact them if they experience discrimination and describe practices for handling reported incidents.
+The guidelines must describe to both guests and staff how to contact them if they experience discrimination and describe how reported incidents are handled.

 // To engage in constructive dialogue with guests about all kinds of experiences of discrimination, recognizing that situations can be experienced differently.